 When your child first finds out they’ll be getting braces or Invisalign, they’re likely going to have a lot of questions.
 They might be nervous about the treatment being painful or embarrassed to be the only person in class with braces (fact: they won’t be!).
 They might be frustrated about all the rules of what they can and can’t eat, and how to brush and floss their teeth.
 We get these questions all the time at Richard Chan Orthodontics, both from our teen patients and their parents.
 In most cases, kids are simply afraid of the unknown.
-As parents, it’s your job to help them understand what to expect and prepare them as best as possible.
+As parents, it’s your job to help them understand what to expect and preparing them as best as possible.

 As your child gets ready to start his or her orthodontic treatment, there are many things you can do to ease their concerns and even get them excited (yes, really!).
-And if you ever have questions, just call your Monroe, Mill Creek, Bothell, Sitka and Juneau orthodontist.
+And if you ever have questions, just call your Monroe, Mill Creek, Bothell, and Juneau orthodontist.
 Dr. Richard Chan is always here to help.

 - Learn All About Braces and Invisalign Together

 Beginning any orthodontic treatment can feel a little overwhelming, not only for kids and teens but for their parents too.
 The first step to preparing for braces or Invisalign is to learn as much as possible about treatment before it actually starts.
 Research how your child’s life will change, from the foods they can eat to the activities they might have to sit out.
 Better yet, get educated together so the whole family knows what to expect.
 When you’ve done thorough research and discussed all of your child’s treatment options, everyone will feel better equipped to take on life with braces.